 However it doesn’t have to continue in this direction.
 There are still visionaries who want a free and unencumbered internet.
 Visionaries like the developers of Dfinity.

 The developers at Dfinity are working on creating an Internet Computer.
 This will be a blockchain network that’s spread across the globe, with independent data centers that allow apps to run right on the network.
 This will take control back, putting it in the hands of the users rather than in the hands of a few mega-corporations.
-Dfinity has already created a new programming language, released a set of SDKs for developers, and most recently in early 2021 the alpha version of the Internet Computer mainframe went live.
+Dfinity has already created a new programming language called Motoko, released a set of SDKs for developers, and most recently in May 2021 the Mercury Genesis launch of the Internet Computer mainframe went live.

 Dfinity doesn’t want to rewind the internet for nostalgic reasons.
 It understands that our communications have been warped by the dominance of the tech giants and the ad companies that support them.
 The message is no longer about truth and freedom on the internet, instead it’s all about misinformation, control, and greed.
 And most importantly for the individual it is about the loss of privacy.

 The Internet Computer is conceived as an alternative to the $3.8 trillion legacy IT stack, and empowers the next generation of developers to build a new breed of tamper-proof enterprise software systems and open internet services.
 We are democratizing software development. — Dominic Williams, Dfinity Founder, President & Chief Science Officer

 There are some few places on the internet that remain beyond the reach of these tech titans, and Dfinity wants to extend that to create an entire ecosystem that is able to thrive outside the grasp of the self-styled technology overlords.